pydantic/pydantic-ai/docs/agents.md

 ## Introduction

-Agents are PydanticAI's primary interface for interacting with models.
+Agents are PydanticAI's primary interface for interacting with LLMs.

-In some use cases a single Agent will control an entire application or component, but agents can also interact to embody more complex workflows.
+In some use cases a single Agent will control an entire application or component, but multiple agents can also interact to embody more complex workflows.

 The [`Agent`][pydantic_ai.Agent] class is well documented, but in essence you can think of an agent as a container for: